The Maximum Student-to-Teacher Ratio in this class is 20 to 1.

 Religion: Children grow spiritually through daily devotions, music discussions, activities and prayer.
 Emphasis is placed on the application of faith in their lives.
 One In Christ, a scripture-based curriculum, is taught.
 Memory work is based on Scripture verses that are applicable to this curriculum.
 Pastor May makes weekly presentations in class.

 Chapel: All students gather together each week for a worship service that includes prayer, music, Christian mission opportunities, and age appropriate talks.
 Parents are welcome to join us each week for this special time.

 Language Arts & Reading: Children experience a whole language/literature-based reading/language arts curriculum.
 A variety of books, grammar, creative writing, handwriting, spelling, silent reading, literature, and paragraph writing are emphasized.
 Learning centers are available in the classroom to reinforce concepts in all subject areas.

 Mathematics: Through the Scott Foresman-Addison-Wesley Mathematics curriculum, children master long multiplication and division facts, measurement, numeration, fractions, geometry, graphs, probability and problem solving.

 Science: Through the exploration of plants, animals, ecosystems, matter, work and energy, heat, earth, solar system, minerals and rocks, and health, the students learn to appreciate the world that God has created for them.
 Science Horizons is the basic curriculum.

-Social Studies: Students are fascinated by the study of the history and geography of the United States (This Is My Country).
+Social Studies: Students are fascinated by the study of the history and geography of the United States (Social Studies Weekly).
 Special emphasis is placed on Washington State history and geography.

 Technology: The children have access to a computer and educational software in the classroom.
 Students enhance their knowledge of the computer by visiting the lab once a week.
 Students have regular access to school-owned iPads.